14rynx/timer-bot/README.md

 ![Info](https://friendly-splash.space/Tools/timer-notifications-images/info-command.png)

-## Using the Public Instance of the Bot
+## Public Instance

 You can use the following [invite link](https://discord.com/oauth2/authorize?client_id=1180817944813518879&permissions=3072&scope=bot) to add the bot to your discord server.
 Please also join my [discord sever](https://discord.com/invite/fT3eShrg5g) if you want any info on updates / maintenance.
+Please note the Data Protection and TOS rules at the bottom of the REDME.md.

 To set up the bot, do the follwing:
 - Make sure your character(s) you want to use have the `Station Manager` role.
 You can find it in game under "Corporation" -> "Administration" -> "Role Management" -> "Station Services".